Ashish-ml-eng/Brain_tumor_prediction/README.md

 🧠 Multi-Class Brain Tumor Prediction using CNN + Django 📌 Project Overview

-This project is a Deep Learning-based Multi-Class Brain Tumor Classification System that predicts the type of brain tumor from MRI images.
+This project is a Deep Learning–based Multi-Class Brain Tumor Classification System that predicts the type of brain tumor from MRI images.

 The model classifies brain MRI scans into four categories: